AmasaDelano/dw-srd-offline/src/markdown/Druid.md

 ### Communion of Whispers

-When **you spend time in a place, making note of its resident spirits and calling on the spirits of the land**, roll+Wis.
+When **you spend time in a place, making note of its resident spirits and calling on the spirits of the land**, roll+WIS.
 You will be granted a vision of significance to you, your allies, and the spirits around you. ✴On a 10+ the vision will be clear and helpful to you. ✴On a 7–9 the vision is unclear, its meaning murky. ✴On a miss, the vision is upsetting, frightening, or traumatizing.
 The GM will describe it.
 Take -1 forward.

 ### Barkskin